How to Get Funding for Lab Research

 - Your unique selling proposition – what makes your research idea unique and valuable?

-- Representative data – prove the need exists.
+- Representative data – prove the need exists and that you can translate your science into an intervention.
 Who or what will your research benefit?

 - Competitive analysis – how many labs are working on the same problem?